the-events-calendar/the-events-calendar-category-colors/readme.txt

 Add background colors to event categories displayed in the month event view of The Events Calendar.
 This is inspired by [Coloring Your Category Events](http://tri.be/coloring-your-category-events).

 Settings for The Events Calendar Category Colors plugin are located in their own tab on The Events Calendar Settings page.

 == Installation ==

 1. Upload the entire `/the-events-calendar-category-colors/` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin.
-1. Go to The Events Calendar Settings to adjust settings.
+1. Go to The Events Calendar Settings to adjust settings, `Settings > The Events Calendar > Category Colors`.

 == Frequently Asked Questions ==

 = Does the plugin require The Events Calendar plugin? =

 Yes.
-[The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc..
+[The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v2.0.5.

 = Where can I report bugs? =